NCAA bans 3 college basketball players for betting on their own games at Fresno St, San Jose St

 The NCAA banned three Division I college basketball players by permanently revoking their eligibility on Wednesday, saying they had bet on their own games at Fresno State and San Jose State and were able to share thousands of dollars in payouts.

 The NCAA Committee on Infractions released findings from an enforcement investigation that uncovered violations by Mykell Robinson, Steven Vasquez and Jalen Weaver.
-The NCAA said the three bet on one another's games and/or provided information that enabled others to do so during the 2024-25 regular season, and that two of them manipulated their performances to ensure certain bets were won.
+The NCAA said the three bet on one another's games and/or provided information that enabled others to do so during the 2024-25 regular season; two of them manipulated their performances to ensure certain bets were won.

-The schools did not immediately respond to a request for comment.
-The former players could not immediately be located by The Associated Press.
+The NCAA said a sports integrity monitoring service in January notified Fresno State and NCAA enforcement staff that a Nevada sportsbook operator had flagged suspicious prop bets on Robinson.
+The investigation began a week later.
+The schools did not immediately respond to a request for comment and the former players could not immediately be located by The Associated Press.

 According to the NCAA, Robinson and Vasquez had been roommates at Fresno State during the 2023-24 season.
 In January 2025, Robinson, who was still at Fresno State, and Vasquez, then at San Jose State — discussed over text message that Robinson planned to underperform in several statistical categories during one regular-season game.
 Robinson also placed multiple bets on Weaver, his teammate at Fresno State in 2024-25, the NCAA found.